tristanbay/microtuning-scripts/README.md

-These are various scripts I wrote to find/analyze microtonal tuning systems.
-I have decided to make everything I upload here public domain.
+These are various scripts I wrote which relate to microtonal music theory, including for finding tuning systems and converting just intervals to their prime factorizations.
+I have decided to make everything I upload to this repository public domain.